Valuative invariants for large classes of matroids: Valuations on split matroids

-The goal now is to put together all the ingredients that we developed so far.
-Essentially, the short version of the story is that evaluating a valuative invariant on a split matroid is a task that can be achieved by knowing only certain (often tractable) data.
+Our goal is to put together some of the ingredients that we developed so far.
+The short version of the story is that evaluating a valuative invariant on a split matroid is a task that can be achieved by knowing only certain (often tractable) data.
+Moreover, the next statement describes the change of a valuation when relaxing a stressed subset with non-empty cover in an arbitrary matroid.